 But what quail is the best to raise?
 The most popular quail is Coturnix.
 It is a strong egg layer and is often used for meat.
-One specific variety of Coturnix, the Tibetan quail is the variety most commonly served in restaurants.
-New World quails, specifically, the bobtail quail is usually used for meat production and in hunting.
-They are used to train hunting dogs and for release into the wild or into hunting reserves.
+One specific variety of Coturnix, the Tibetan quail, is the variety most commonly served in restaurants.
+New World quails, specifically the bobtail quail, are usually used for meat production and hunting.
+They are used to train hunting dogs and for release into the wild or hunting reserves.
 Other New World quails are used for decoration or show.

 Each variety has benefits and specific needs.
 To learn how to raise quail, check out this guide.